 Well, black raspberries appear to selectively inhibit the growth of both malignant and premalignant cells, but not normal cells.
 Just what we want, but this was in a petri dish.
 So, they took some folks with precancerous growths in their mouths (so-called oral intraepithelial neoplasia), and had them rub a black raspberry gel on it for six weeks.
 Like the esophageal study with strawberries, most of the patients’ lesions improved, including cases of complete clinical regression.
 Now you see it; now you don’t, thanks to just berries.
 They were able to follow a reversal of genetic changes that led to the silencing of tumor-suppressor genes.

-The gel was just to get the berries to stick to the lesions, so they didn’t have to eat berries all day.
-Now they’re getting even more high tech, developing Injectable Millicylindrical berry Implants.
-Unlike standard local delivery formulations, which require multiple, repeated dosing throughout the day, implantable vehicles alleviate concerns with multiple dosing schedules and poor patient compliance.
-They fill up these microscopic little barrels with black raspberry power, inject them into a lesion, and they slowly dissolve, releasing their phytonutrients over a whole month.
+They used a gel just to get the berries to stick to the lesions, so they didn’t have to have people eat berries all day.
+Now, they’re getting even more high tech, developing “injectable millicylindrical berry implants.”
+“Unlike standard local delivery formulations, which require multiple, repeated dosing throughout the day,…implantable vehicles alleviate concerns with multiple dosing schedules and poor patient compliance.”
+They fill up these microscopic little barrels with black raspberry powder, inject them into the lesion, and then they kind of slowly dissolve, releasing their phytonutrients over a whole month.

-For those who’d rather eat their berries the old fashioned way, unfortunately you have to pretty much be in Oregon the three weeks in July when these particular berries are harvested to get your hands on them.
+For those who’d rather eat their berries the old-fashioned way, unfortunately, you have to pretty much be in Oregon the three weeks in July when these particular berries are harvested to get your hands on them.
 I’ve never seen them frozen in stores.
-You can order them online, frozen but they're like 20 bucks a pound, with shipping.
+You can order them online, frozen, but it’s like 20 bucks a pound, with shipping.